socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContextDiagram.md

 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->
 also known as: System Context Diagram

-> *A context diagram provides an outside view on a system, including incoming and outgoing relations to/with other systems.*
+> *A context diagram provides an outside view on a single system, including incoming and outgoing relations with other systems.
+It does not unveil any system-internal design.*

 ### Motivation (Addressed Information Need)
 <!--Purpose -->